MicrosoftDocs/win32/desktop-src/winmessenger/im-imessenger-sendmail.md

 ---
 title: IMessenger SendMail method
-description: Launches a new message in the client's default e-mail application with the To line prepopulated with the sign-in name of the specified contact. ms.assetid: 'd18427a6-152d-4eb6-81f8-ef5c7e36fc4a'
+description: Launches a new message in the clients default e-mail application with the To line prepopulated with the sign-in name of the specified contact. ms.assetid: d18427a6-152d-4eb6-81f8-ef5c7e36fc4a
+keywords:
+- SendMail method Windows Messenger
-keywords: ["SendMail method Windows Messenger", "SendMail method Windows Messenger , IMessenger interface", "IMessenger interface Windows Messenger , SendMail method"]
+- SendMail method Windows Messenger , IMessenger interface
+- IMessenger interface Windows Messenger , SendMail method
 topic_type:
 - apiref
 api_name: